SaMajerus/text-analyzer/README.md

 Expected Output: "Doing a silly face!"

 Test: "It should return the a new string with all bad words removed."
 Code:
+const text = "You muppeteers ruin all our loopdaloop things all the way towards that biffaroni boyo, you zoinks!"; const word = ["muppeteer", "zoinks", "loopdaloop", "biffaroni"]; curseWordFilter(word, text);
+Expected Output: "You ruin all our things all the way towards that boyo, you"

+Test: "It should return the a new string with all bad words removed."
+Code: